Graffiti Fonts®

 2004 - Johan Waldenstrom

 First released on 02/06/2004, Homeboy is arguably the first true graffiti throwie style typeface ever designed.
-The font had a limited glyph set by stayed very true to the stylistic form of traditional throwies.
+The font had a limited glyph set but stayed very true to the stylistic form of traditional throwies.
 Being a writer himself, Johan brought a number of authentic styles to the table early in the game.

 BBoy Font